In the Shadow of the Raven: Plot

 The film is a loose re-telling of the legend of Tristan and Isolde.
 In the year 1077, Trausti returns to Iceland after having studied theology in Norway.
 Meanwhile, Grim, the foreman on Trausti's farm, discovers a stranded whale.
 However, the retainers of the cruel neighbouring chief Eirikur discovers the whale as well.
 As Grim brings Trausti's mother Edda, the chief of the area, they discover Eirikur attempting to steal the whale.
 A fight erupts between the different clans and Edda is killed in the struggle.
 Grim kills Eirikur in revenge, and a blood-feud between Trausti's clan and Eirikur's clan is imminent.
+Isold, daughter of Eirikur was promised to Hjörleifur the bishop's son, but falls in love with Trausti.
+Trausti and Isold are attacked in their house after Isold's daughter was kidnapped and Isold is killed, but Trausti escapes.
+The bishop is killed in the tit-for-tat feuding.
+Trausti tries to make peace with Hjörleifur, but is betrayed and again narrowly escapes death.
+He takes his revenge on Hjörleifur.
+The bishop's wife, having lost everything sets fire to the church.